5 Anthropology and the European Enlightenments

 This chapter examines the relationship between anthropological thinking and the intellectual movement known as the Enlightenment.
 We will refer to it as the European Enlightenment because, by most accounts, the movement we are interested in emerged in Europe around the middle of the eighteenth century.
 That Eurocentric reading is contested, as is the time frame.
 In fact, almost everything about the Enlightenment is debated: Why did it happen?
 What was it about?
 Where did it happen?
 What is its legacy?
 Should the legacy of the Enlightenment be celebrated today or set aside?

 The present chapter should really be three chapters, but time and space are short.
 Traditionally, discussions of the Enlightenment start with the French Enlightenment, before expanding to the Scottish Enlightenment and concluding with scattered remarks about developments elsewhere.
 Because our interest is specifically on the relationship between the Enlightenment and anthropology, we will start instead with the German Enlightenment, before reversing the usual order and considering the Scottish and lastly the French Enlightenment.
 There is a reason for that.
 German thinkers had a powerful influence on anthropology, particularly American anthropology.
-Following this introductory overview of the Enlightenment, we will discuss the Romantic Counter-Enlightenment, a broad reaction against the Enlightenment that spread across Europe early in the nineteenth century.
+Following this introductory overview of the Enlightenment, we will discuss the Romantic Counter-Enlightenment, a broad reaction against the Enlightenment that spread across Europe early in the 19th century.
 In concluding, we will examine recent work highlighting the curious absence of Black thinkers on European intellectual life in histories of the Enlightenment.

 THE ENLIGHTENMENT SIMPLIFIED